tomwassenberg/certbot-ocsp-fetcher/README.md

 - `-n, --cert-name`\
-  Specify the name of the certificate lineage (as used by Certbot) that you want to fetch an OCSP response for.
+  Specify the name of the certificate lineage (as used by Certbot) that you want to process.
 When not specified, all certificate lineages in Certbot's configuration directory will be processed.\
   This flag cannot be used when the script is invoked as a deploy hook by Certbot.